Simran-Kaur1996/cloudguardian/README.md

 ## 🔐 Why CloudGuardian?

-CloudGuardian is a fully automated AWS security monitoring solution that detects suspicious activity (e.g., **root logins**) in real time, stores the data in DynamoDB, and sends alert notifications via SNS.
-Ideal for cloud engineers and DevOps professionals seeking hands-on AWS security and automation experience.
+CloudGuardian is a fully automated AWS security monitoring solution that detects suspicious activity (e.g., **root logins**) in real time, stores the data in DynamoDB, and sends alert notifications via SNS

 ---